sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/4._Graphs/2._Graphs_2/6-Topological-sorting.md

 - When you find a new node, do the usual.
 - When you are done with the nbrs of a node, store the node at the back on an array (this is global and of length V).

 The array we have been maintaining is the topological sort.
+And in order, the leftmost has no parent.

 ### Why this works?
 Remember that top sort means arranging nodes linearly and that all edges are towards the right.